Char 2C

-The Char 2C, also known as the FCM 2C, was a French heavy tank, later also seen as a super-heavy tank.
+The char 2C, also known as the FCM 2C, was a French post WWI heavy tank landship, later considered a super-heavy tank.
 It was developed during World War I but not deployed until after the war.
 It was, in total volume or physical dimensions, the largest operational tank ever made.

+Ten tanks were built in 1921.
+Although remaining operational, their value at the start of World War II was largely propagandistic.
+After Germany broke through French defences in June 1940, they were sent away from the front to preserve them.
+They were unable to reach safety and deliberately destroyed to prevent capture.

 Development

-The Char d'assaut de grand modèle
+The char d'assaut de grand modèle

 The origins of the Char 2C have always been shrouded in a certain mystery.
 In the summer of 1916, likely in July, General Léon Augustin Jean Marie Mourret, the Subsecretary of Artillery, verbally granted Forges et Chantiers de la Méditerranée (FCM), a shipyard in the south of France near Toulon, the contract for the development of a heavy tank, a char d'assaut de grand modèle.
 At the time, French industry was very active in lobbying for defence orders, using their connections with high-placed officials and officers to obtain commissions; development contracts could be very profitable even when not resulting in actual production, as they were fully paid for by the state.
 The French Army had no stated requirement for a heavy tank, and there was no official policy to procure one.
 Hence, the decision seemed to have been taken solely on his personal authority.
 The reason he later gave was that the British tanks then in development by a naval committee seemed to be better devised as regarded lay-out, ventilation and fire protection, so a shipyard might improve on existing French designs.

 Exact specifications, if they ever existed, have been lost.
 FCM then largely neglected the project, apart from reaping the financial benefits.
 At that time, all tank projects were highly secret, and thereby shielded from public scrutiny.